vircadia/vircadia-docs-sphinx/docs/source/create/avatars/fuse-tutorial.md

 5. Click 'Texture'.
 Here, you can modify your clothing choices with custom materials and colors. ![](_images/fuse-texture.png)
 6. Save your avatar.

+(TODO: Video needed to display this step by step.
+Will be credited if provided.)

 **See Also**

 + [Tutorial: Rig Your Avatar in Mixamo](mixamo-tutorial.html)